 - withdraw your consent where Total Processing obtained your consent to process Personal Data

 Please note that the above rights may not apply in all circumstances.
-If you have any questions or concerns about the information we hold on you, please contact our Data Protection Officer – [email protected] or write to us: Total Processing, 111 Piccadilly, Manchester, M1 2HY
+If you have any questions or concerns about the information we hold on you, please contact our Data Protection Manager –[email protected] or write to us: Total Processing, 111 Piccadilly, Manchester, M1 2HY

 Changes to our privacy notice

 We will update this privacy notice from time to time to reflect any changes to our ways of working.
-Please contact our Data Protection Officer if you would like more information.
+Please contact our Data Protection Manager if you would like more information.